It’s important to know how to budget money

 3. Use price comparison sites

-Check price comparison sites or search online for savings on things like food, financials and holidays.
-Shopping around could get you a better deal on TV and broadband, your mobile contract and insurance.
+Check price comparison sites or search online for savings on things like food and holidays.
+Shopping around could get you a better deal on TV, broadband, mobile contracts and insurance.

 5. Keep tabs on suppliers and offers

-Review your – and other – suppliers regularly, to make sure that you’re still getting the best deal available.
+Review your suppliers regularly, to make sure that you’re still getting the best deal available.

 6. Explore fixed tariffs and direct debit discounts